henro25/simple-chat/replication-notebook.md

   Clients keep a copy of the active server list (updated via **PushServerList**) and perform health checks before issuing RPC calls.

 - **Automatic Reconnection:**
   If a client detects the primary is unresponsive, it iterates over the updated server list, testing connectivity, and reconnects to a valid server.
+While the servers elect a new primary, all actions from the clients are blocked.
+When a new primary is elected, it will be pushed to the client which then will be redirected to connect to the primary.

 - **State Reconciliation:**
   Since servers replicate all state changes, clients do not need to perform any additional reconciliation after reconnecting.